aglushkov/serega/README.md

 By default, all attributes are serialized (except marked as `hide: true`).

-We can provide **modifiers** to select only the action_nameneeded attributes:
+We can provide **modifiers** to select serialized attributes:

-- *only* - lists attributes to serialize;
+- *only* - lists specific attributes to serialize;
 - *except* - lists attributes to not serialize;
 - *with* - lists attributes to serialize additionally (By default all attributes are exposed and will be serialized, but some attributes can be hidden when they are defined with the `hide: true` option, more on this below. `with` modifier can be used to expose such attributes).

 Modifiers can be provided as Hash, Array, String, Symbol, or their combinations.